numenta/NAB/README.md

 ### Under Construction

-#### This repo is under heavy, active revision.
-The code does not work yet.
-Browse, but don't judge. :)
+#### This repo is under active revision.
+The code runs but is not yet complete, so please don't judge. :)

 The Numenta Anomaly Benchmark
 -----------------------------

+Welcome.
 This repository contains the data and scripts necessary to replicate the results in the forthcoming Numenta Anomaly Benchmark (NAB) paper.

-We hope you will compare these results with your own anomaly detection methods.
+It also provides the tools to run NAB to score your own anomaly detection algorithms.
 Competitive results tied to open source code will be posted here on the Scoreboard.
 Let us know about your work by submitting a pull request.

-### Corpus
+#### Corpus

 The NAB corpus of timeseries datasets is designed to provide data for research in streaming anomaly detection.
 It is comprised of both artificial and